 Letting Students Service Your Vehicle

 To provide the automotive student an opportunity to hone their skills in automobile repair while learning essential job skills.
 The vehicles serviced have real live problems with real live customers.
 The class runs in 8 weeks sessions.

 Who is eligible to have their vehicle worked on?

 The service class only works on vehicles owned by employees of the College of DuPage which includes faculty, staff, and administrators.
-We do not work on student worker cars.
-We do not work on vehicles for the general public out of respect to the local employers of our students and graduates, a board policy that prevents it, and for insurance reasons.
+We do not work on vehicles for students, student workers, or the general public out of respect to the local employers of our students and graduates, board policy, and for insurance reasons.

 What type of work can be completed?

 The service class focuses on the mundane routine service and maintenance repairs that apprentices would be doing the first few years of their professional lives.
 On occasion, we will take on a "problem child" car to give the students a challenge.
-The list of "routine service and maintenance" includes the following: brakes, steering and suspension repairs, alignments, tire work, oil changes, automatic transmission services, air conditioning service, electrical problems of all types, and cooling system maintenance, to name a few and give an idea.
+The list of "routine service and maintenance" items includes: brakes, steering and suspension repairs, alignments, tire work, oil changes, automatic transmission services, air conditioning service, electrical problems of all types, and cooling system maintenance.

 What type of work is NOT done?

-The instructor for the service class is not interested in the major jobs that only a journeyman automotive technician would be allowed to do in a "for pay" shop.
+The major jobs that only a journeyman automotive technician would be allowed to do in a "for pay" shop.
 The list includes: automatic transmission rebuilds, engine rebuilds, valve jobs, timing belts, and body work of any kind.

 What does the service class consider a challenge?